vlvovch/Thermal-FIST/docs/quickstart.md

 **NOTE**

-Analytic calculations within the strangeness-canonical ensemble in the presence of the EV/vdW interactions are implemented, but use approximatations.
+Analytic calculations within the strangeness-canonical ensemble in the presence of the EV/vdW interactions are implemented, but use approximations.
 More specifically, it is assumed that strange particles form a very small part of the whole system.
 This is appropriate for low energies (e.g. HADES), but not for high energies (like LHC).
 Use with caution!

 ---